giorgiosironi/sicp-exercises/es5.52/README.md

 Actually in the end, we should compile the meta-circular evaluator, so we won't need to use the explicit-control evaluator; only the underlying virtual machine.

+## Output

+Standard output is populated with `(display ...) calls.

+Standard error contains diagnostic information:

+- `[a]`: an instruction is assembled into the virtual machine after its compilation
+- `[e]`: an instruction is executed

 ## Testing

 What should be the first acceptance test?